edgelesssys/marblerun/docs/docs/features/hsm-sealing.md

 5. Create a key release policy for your key

-    The key release policy controls what enclaves are allowed to access the key it is bound to.
+    The key release policy controls what enclaves are allowed to access the key it's bound to.
     For more details on how to configure your policies, see [Azure's policy examples](https://learn.microsoft.com/en-us/azure/confidential-computing/skr-policy-examples).

     Make sure that `authority` matches the location you are deploying MarbleRun to.